There are some fish with really great faces at the Bronx Zoo.

 What I learned really fast is you go through a lot of paint, and you need to have thought ahead and designated a container for all the runoff from your paintings.

 Here are my first attempts at it.
-It's easy to overspray and end up with really washed out (yet salvageable) paintings, like this:
+It's easy to overspray and end up with really washed out (yet salvageable) paintings, like this: But if you luck out, sometimes you get nicer things like this: There was this one, which wasn’t too bad until I ruined it: I started with wave exercises because they seemed like the easiest to do, but threw in a foliage and pouring experiment later.

 If I can better understand the way the water reacts when all these different variables come into play, it’ll make this less trial-and-error and slightly more predictable.
 But that’s easier said than done.
 I think a lot would be demystified if I could see a video of Ms. Engle painting, but to do that I'd have to buy her DVD.